samanwaysm/Task-Manager/README.md

 Open your browser and go to http://localhost:3000.

 ## Features

 Task creation, update, and deletion
 User authentication with Google Sign-In
 Responsive design with EJS templating
-Setup and Installation
-Prerequisites
-Node.js and npm installed on your system
-MongoDB installed and running
-Google Developer account with OAuth 2.0 credentials Installation